decred/decrediton/README.md

 is the preferred way to install the tools.
 Follow the instructions on that page to get the necessary programs.

 Download the decrediton release for your operating system.
-For macOS double-click the .dmg file, drag the .app to your Applications folder, and run as normal.
-Decrediton will start up a copy of dcrd and dcrwallet for you.

 On linux you will need to decompress the package and then run the
 file: